 As with every procedure, there are some risks associated with virtual colonoscopy.
-We have not included the chance of these happening as they are specific to you and differ for every person.
+We haven’t included the chance of these happening as they are specific to you and differ for every person.
 Ask your doctor to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
 The main side-effects of virtual colonoscopy are:

 - pain or discomfort when the air or carbon dioxide is put into your bowel

-- a feeling of warmth or needing to pass urine if you have an injection of contrast medium
+- a feeling of warmth when you have an injection of contrast medium

 Complications are when problems occur during or after the procedure.
 Complications from virtual colonoscopy are uncommon.

 There is a very small chance that your bowel may be damaged or torn when air or carbon dioxide is put in during the procedure.
 This is very rare and happens to fewer than one in 10,000 people who have a virtual colonoscopy.
-If your bowel is damaged, it can lead to bleeding and infection and you may need treatment with medicines or surgery.
+If your bowel is damaged, it can lead to bleeding and infection and you may need surgery to repair it.

 Polyps are small growths that can develop inside your bowel.
-They are quite common and don’t usually cause any problems.
+They’re quite common and don’t usually cause any problems.
 However, in some people polyps can grow into cancer over time.
 So, if the results of your virtual colonoscopy show you have polyps, your doctor will discuss with you whether they need to be removed.